 D. Nothing in this MOU confers upon the State of California the authority to (1) interpret or modify NRC regulations and NRC requirements imposed on the licensee; (2) take enforcement actions; (3) issue confirmatory letters; (4) amend, modify, or revoke a license issued by the NRC; or (5) direct or recommend nuclear power plant employees to take, or not take, any action.
 Authority for all such actions is reserved exclusively to the NRC.

-E. This MOU does not confer any binding obligation or right of action on either party.
+E. This MOU does not confer any binding obligation or right of action on Start Printed Page 3108either party.
 This MOU does not obligate any funds and is subject to the availability of appropriated funds.

 Under this MOU, the NRC will maintain ERDS.
 ERDS is a system designed to receive, store, and retransmit data from in-plant data systems at nuclear power plants during emergencies.
 The NRC will provide the State of California, up to 10 digital certificates for use by State designated personnel in accessing ERDS data during emergencies at nuclear power plants which have implemented an ERDS interface, and for which any portion of the plant's 10-mile EPZ lies within the of State of California.
 The NRC reserves the right to revoke digital certificates at any time.